Note: This post has been updated with 2023 Art Car Parade information.

 Here’s how the weekend will go:

-- For a wild night out: Legendary Art Car Ball (Friday, 7 to 11 p.m., Hermann Square at City Hall, $30 in advance, $35 at the door).
-Dress outrageously — you know, match the cars — and enjoy food and drinks from Pico’s, music and the opportunity to get up close and personal with some of the cars.
+- For a wild night out: Legendary Art Car Ball (Friday, 6 to 11 p.m., The Orange Show HQ, $35 tickets).
+Dress outrageously — you know, match the cars — and enjoy food and drinks, music and the opportunity to get up close and personal with some of the cars.